Purchase a HQ Mp3 File of Interview #041 Alex Feldman

 Storytelling festivals include the Corn island Storytelling Festival, in Louisville, Kentucky; Day for Sam, in Wrentham, Massachusetts, a festival commemorating the life and death of a five-year-old boy; Sharing the Fire, sponsored by the League for the Advancement of New England Storytelling; Toronto Festival of Storytelling; Vancouver (B.C.)
 Storytelling Festival; and the Yukon Storytelling Festival.
 He has also appeared several times at the National Storytelling Festival in Jonesborough, Tennessee; and at “In the Tradition…”, the festival/conference of the National Association of Black Storytellers, held in a different city each year.

-He has taught storytelling in prisons, and in schools and colleges throughout the Read the rest of this entry »
+He has taught storytelling in prisons, and in schools and colleges throughout the Read more »

 Child Based Stories.